Fair Policy Targeting: Decision Making and Fairness

-Corollary \ref{thm:id2} shows that if $\widetilde{\pi}$ \textit{is} Pareto optimal, then its UnFairness is larger than UnFairness of $\pi^\star$.
+Corollary \ref{cor:prop} shows that UnFairness of $\pi^\star$ is Pareto optimal and \textit{uniformly} smaller than UnFairness of the policy $\pi_\omega$ that maximizes a weighted combination of the welfares.
+It also shows that if $\widetilde{\pi}$ \textit{is} Pareto optimal, then its UnFairness is larger than UnFairness of $\pi^\star$.
 When instead $\widetilde{\pi}$ is \textit{not} Pareto optimal, its Pareto dominant allocations have larger UnFairness than $\pi^\star$.
 Further intuition can be gained under strong duality, which we discuss in Appendix \ref{sec:a22}.
 Intuitively, the constraint in Proposition \ref{lem:soc_p} holding for \textit{some} weighted combinations of welfares (instead of a particular choice of the weights) is key to achieve lower unfairness of $\pi^\star$ relative to $\widetilde{\pi}$, when $\widetilde{\pi}$ is Pareto efficient.\footnote{Under strong duality, the dual of $\widetilde{\pi}$ corresponds to minimize UnFairness for \textit{one particular} weighted combination of welfare exceeding a certain threshold.
 In contrast, our decision problem imposes the constraint that \textit{some} weighted combination of welfares exceeding a certain threshold.
-This difference reflects the difference between the lexicographic preferences that we propose as opposed to an additive social planner's utility.
-It guarantees that whenever $\widetilde{\pi}$ is Pareto optimal, its fairness is dominated from the one under $\pi^\star$.}
+This difference reflects the difference between the lexicographic preferences that we propose as opposed to an additive social planner's utility.} Finally, when fairness constraints are binding, the proposed procedure always leads to smaller UnFairness.

-Finally, we compare $\pi^\star$ to $\widetilde{\pi}$ in the presence of \textit{binding} fairness constraints.
-This corresponds to $\Pi(\kappa) = \Pi$, i.e. the fairness constraints are incorporated in $\Pi$.